4 Flat Fee MLS Companies in North Dakota

 A flat fee MLS listing can help you save on commission costs, but it may not always result in the highest net profit.
 While you avoid paying a full listing agent’s commission, you’ll still need to offer a buyer’s agent commission and cover other selling costs.

-Research from the National Association of Realtors shows that FSBO homes typically sell for nearly 14% less than agent-assisted sales.
-In 2023, the median sale price for FSBO homes was around $380,000, compared to over $435,000 for homes sold with an agent.
-Additionally, nearly 40% of FSBO sellers sold to a friend or neighbor, with those homes selling for a median price of $345,000—nearly $100,000 less than those sold through an agent.
+Research from the National Association of Realtors (NAR) shows that FSBO homes typically sell for significantly less than agent-assisted sales.
+The median sale price for FSBO homes was $360,000, compared to $425,000 for homes sold with an agent.
+Additionally, many FSBO sellers end up selling to a friend or neighbor, which often results in a lower sale price than selling on the open market.

 While a flat fee MLS service can help you save on listing fees, it’s important to consider whether the potential savings outweigh the risks of selling without professional guidance.